 Now, many in the scientific community believe that the first life was formed as the result of a coincidental chemical interaction moldering up from some primordial ooze, others are quick to suggest that it only did happened on earth and are still searching for other life forms.
 In fact science has nothing coherent to offer if you look at life itself, must be outside there realm.
 What is suggested or claimed is laughable.
 Must have to do with the fact that it is materialistic in nature or simply ignoring nature, life (force) itself and the relative importance of this spiritual presence.

 Same goes for the big bang or original creation of the universe.
 Suddenly there was a big explosion coming from nowhere, cause unknown and the start of our ever expanding universe.
-Theory about nothing?
+A theory about nothing?

 The life force or spirit is not a physical universe entity it has no location in space or time.
 We call it immortal and immaterial.